-Every PC accessory company these days have propriety software that interfaces with their respective peripherals—for better or worse.
-A lot of these programs tend to have annoying tenancies, such unintuitive UIs or bloated installations.
+Every PC accessory company these days has propriety software that interfaces with their respective peripherals—for better or worse.
+A lot of these programs tend to have annoying tenancies, such as unintuitive UIs or bloated installations.

 Like all other modern mice, keyboards, and headsets, the Logitech Gaming Software lets users create different profiles for games.
 You can even have the program scan your PC for games, and it will automatically make profiles for them.

 The software also allows you to program the three onboard buttons to different commands, whether it be in-game macros or skipping music.
 There is also an equalizer for the headset, although it lacks presets.